 However, when living with an illness that requires so much work, anything that helps reduce issues like this may even reduce diabetes burnout.
 I always kept an eye out for anything that could contribute to improving my life with diabetes.
 Over time, I have discovered many little tricks, on my own, from my followers and even my clients.

 Eventually, I came across something that helped immensely.
-If you read my previous blog “Sex, Pumps and Underwear,” you know pocketed underwear has improved my life.
-Since then I got reports back that they have helped some of my Facebook followers lives, significantly.
+If you read my previous blog “Sex, Pumps, and Underwear,” you know pocketed underwear has improved my life.
+Since then, I got reports back that they have significantly helped some of my Facebook followers’ lives.
 Some women have reached out and asked if they made underwear for females?
 As luck would have it, they do make underwear with pockets for women.

 The two front pockets are perfectly placed toward the inner thigh making them undetectable so much so that you even forget you are wearing a pump.
 The underwear and undies resolve other issues like:

-- Preventing the cord getting snagged on a door handle
+- Preventing the cord from getting snagged on a door handle

 - Regularly having to move it to lie down on the couch